Yagisan/Yagisans-Wasteland-Overhaul/README.md

 #### Brotherhood of Steel
 * The Brotherhood of Steel now only wear Brotherhood of Steel armor.
+* The Brotherhood of Steel now use Brotherhood of Steel branded laser weapons.

 #### The Pack
 * The Pack now only wear The Pack armor.